Alvord Hot Springs: Soaking pools

 or 10 by 20 (3 x 6 m).

-The soaking pool has a covered, as well as an open portion, the covered portion being rustic in its corrugated sheet metal and wood construction.
+The soaking pools have a covered, as well as an open portion, the covered portion being rustic in its corrugated sheet metal and wood construction.

+The thermal springs from the Alvord Basin discharge sodium-bicarbonate-chloride-type water with a significant proportion of sulfate.

 Public access

 Though they are on private property, before 2013, the use of the hot springs was free and open to the public year-round.

-In early 2013 the property owners (the Alvord Ranch) installed a full-time caretaker in a trailer and started construction of a parking-lot and a small building which will house a store.
-Access to the hot springs are no longer free.
+In early 2013, the property owners (the Alvord Ranch) installed a full-time caretaker in a trailer and started construction of a parking-lot and a small building which will house a store.
+Access to the hot springs is no longer free.
 Maintenance is volunteered by local residents and all visitors are encouraged to help keep the springs clean.